 Cats have always had an association with the supernatural.
-Whether worshiped as deities or accused of being the familiars of witches the connection has always been there.
-With HELL’S KITTY Nicholas Tana taps into this, adds a comedic twist and cameos from lots of familiar faces.
+Whether worshiped as deities or accused of being the familiars of witches, the connection has always been there.
+With HELL’S KITTY, Nicholas Tana taps into this, adds a comedic twist and cameos from lots of familiar faces.

-Nick (Nicholas Tana) is an aspiring screenwriter living Hollywood with his cat Angel.
+Nick (Nicholas Tana) is an aspiring screenwriter living in Hollywood with his cat, Angel.
 He’s single and Angel wants to keep it that way, attacking any girlfriend or even potential girlfriend he brings home.
 Most recently Lisa (Lisa Younger HIDE, COLD CREEPY FEELING) who is now threatening to sue him.
-As the carnage gets worse he and his best friend Adam (Adam Rucho) begin an increasingly desperate search for a solution.
+As the carnage gets worse, he and his best friend Adam (Adam Rucho) begin an increasingly desperate search for a solution.

-The film still works but its pace is odd as characters come in, do their thing and exit to be replaced by the next set of cameos.
-And there’s plenty of cameos.
-Apart from the ones already mentioned, there’s Michael Berryman (THE HILLS HAVE EYES) as Detective Pluto, Dale Midkiff (PET SEMATARY, THE CROW: SALVATION) as Rosemary Carrie and Adrienne Barbeau (THE FOG, SWAMP THING) as her mother.
+The film still works, but its pace is odd as characters come in, do their thing and exit to be replaced by the next set of cameos.
+And there are plenty of cameos.
+Apart from the ones already mentioned, there’s Michael Berryman (THE HILLS HAVE EYES, SHED OF THE DEAD) as Detective Pluto, Dale Midkiff (PET SEMATARY, THE CROW: SALVATION) as Rosemary Carrie and Adrienne Barbeau (THE FOG, HOAX) as her mother.
 And that’s still not all of them.

 I suspect the overlap between horror nerds and cat lovers is fairly significant, (I share my apartment with three felines), and they will appreciate this film the most.
 Others can enjoy it for the myriad of genre references and in-jokes.